-Once all documentation has been submitted, the chair of the committee will select one student member of the committee and an administrative officer to review the documentation.
+Once all documentation has been submitted, the chair of the committee will select one student member of the committee and an administrative officer, typically a Provost’s representative, to review the documentation.
 These two individuals will be provided with all documentation that was used by the hearing panel or case administrator, including any previous academic and/or conduct violations on record, and will review this information solely to determine whether a case review should be granted.
 The decision to review a case will be based on whether the appellant has presented grounds for consideration as outlined above.
-This group should not make a determination on whether the information presented warrants a change in outcome for the case but will simply determine whether the grounds presented are reasonable.
-If the appeal panel determines grounds have not been met, the hearing panel’s outcome is final and there is no additional opportunity for appeal.
+These panelists should not make a determination on whether the information presented warrants a change in outcome for the case but will simply determine whether the grounds presented are reasonable.
+If the panelists determine grounds have not been met and deny the appeal, the outcome is final and there is no additional opportunity for appeal.

 Case Review Meeting